 - Repetitive Stress Injury (RSI)

-Trigger Point Therapy has been used to treat pain that previously hasn’t responded well to any other forms of treatment.
+Trigger Point Dry Needling has been used to treat pain that previously hasn’t responded well to any other forms of treatment.
 By re-educating muscles into pain-free habits, swelling and stiffness are reduced so that range of motion, flexibility and coordination can improve.
 Trigger Point Therapy can also be used in combination with medications and other therapies to improve recovery time and mobility.
 The specific goal of this technique is to relieve MTrPs for the purpose of reducing pain and improving function.